bugjam/hass-isolarcloud/README.md

 and adds the missing parameter back to the request.
 The script can be found here: [https://github.com/bugjam/hass-isolarcloud/blob/main/bounce/index.php].

 (The script does not store your authorisation code.
-And even if I could get hold of it, I could use it without knowing your appkey and secret key.)
+And even if I could get hold of it, I could not use it without knowing your appkey and secret key.)

 ## Importing historical data